-One of the last pristine areas deep within the Central African Republic, Chinko comprises a mosaic of undisturbed wooded savannah and rainforest, which allows for an incredible richness of species.
+As one of the last pristine areas deep within the Central African Republic, Chinko is comprised of a mosaic of undisturbed wooded savanna and rainforest, which allows for an incredible richness of species.
 The convergence of the two different ecosystems creates a unique area where species and habitats overlap.

-A massive inventory of pictures from more than 450 camera sites and more than 15,000 camera-days have provided photographic proof of species presence.
-This research has documented more than 11 primate species including chimpanzees, both forest and savannah elephants, 23 even-toed ungulates, five ant-eating mammals, 24 carnivores including the endangered African wild dog, lion, nine different species of mongoose as well as more than 400 bird species.
+A massive inventory of camera trap pictures taken over more than 15,000 camera-days from over 450 sites have provided photographic proof of species presence.
+This research has documented at least 11 primate species (including the endangered central chimpanzee subspecies), both forest and savannah elephant species, 23 even-toed ungulates, five ant-eating mammals, 24 carnivores including the endangered African wild dog, lion, and nine different species of mongoose– the most documented for any one protected area in the world.

-Since the 1980s, Chinko has lost three mega-herbivores.
-At one time, Chinko offered superb habitat for Kordofan giraffes, western black rhinoceros, and northern square-lipped rhinoceros.
-However, heavy poaching resulted in the extinction of these three species, as well as a dramatic reduction in the numbers of African savannah and African forest elephants.
-The African savannah species now seems to be locally extinct, while a few hundred forest elephant remain.
+Civil and political unrest in the region was a major contributing factor to Chinko having lost three mega-herbivores.
+At one time, Chinko offered superb habitat for critically endangered Kordofan giraffes, western black rhinoceros, and northern white rhinoceros.
+However, heavy poaching resulted in the local extinction of these three species, as well as a dramatic reduction in the numbers of savanna and forest elephants.

-The Eastern giant eland, which is one of Chinko’s most iconic species, requires urgent intervention and a special project has been devised to collar them for a better understanding of their movements as well as future capture and breeding.
+The vulnerable Lord Derby eland, which is one of Chinko’s most iconic species, requires urgent intervention and a special project has been devised to collar them for a better understanding of their movements as well as future capture and breeding interventions.

 Sign up to be the first to hear #GoodNews happening around African Parks.×